Shopify/mobile-buy-sdk-android/CONTRIBUTING.md

 1. Fork the repo, and branch off of `develop`.
 2. Create a new branch in your fork.
-3. If it makes sense to add tests for your code, then do so (and make sure that they pass).
-Add new keys to `test_shop_data.json`, but don't check in their values.
-4. Create a pull request
+3. Create a pull request